Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 Theorem~\ref{thm:magic} holds regardless of whether the fixpoint of ${P \cup \SG{P} \cup B}$ is finite.
-However, if the latter is the case, Theorem~\ref{thm:magic:termination} guarantees that the fixpoint of ${\R \cup \SG{\R} \cup B}$ is finite too, and so the fixpoint computation terminates.
+If, however, it is, then Theorem~\ref{thm:magic:termination} guarantees that the fixpoint of ${\R \cup \SG{\R} \cup B}$ is finite too, so the fixpoint computation terminates.
 This is not a trivial observation: the rules of $P$ can contain function symbols in the body, which are transformed into function symbols in the head of the magic rules.
-Thus, $\R$ can contain rules with function symbols in the head that do not occur in $P$, which has the potential to make the fixpoint of ${\R \cup \SG{\R} \cup B}$ infinite.
-The proof of Theorem~\ref{thm:magic:termination} is given in \ref{sec:proof:magic:termination}, and it is ensured by the condition \eqref{eq:SIPS:2} of Definition~\ref{def:SIPS} and on Definition~\ref{def:magic-SG}.
+Thus, $\R$ can contain rules with function symbols in the head at positions not originally found in $P$, so it is not obvious that the fixpoint of ${\R \cup \SG{\R} \cup B}$ is necessarily finite.

 \begin{restatable}{theorem}{thmMagicTermination} For each well-formed program $P$, each base instance $B$, and programs ${\R = \magic{P}}$, ${P_1 = P \cup \SG{P}}$, and ${P_2 = \R \cup \SG{\R}}$, if ${\fixpoint{P_1}{B}}$ is finite, then ${\fixpoint{P_2}{B}}$ is finite as well. \end{restatable}